 This project has the goal of tackling the gender issue and representation in private and political spaces in Eastern Europe from both female and LGBT+ perspectives.
 However, with this project we would like to firstly enlarge the local, closed safe spaces with young activists of different genders and sexualities from the Central and Eastern Europe.
 Through international youth activities we will provide a bigger, intercultural space for young people of various genders and sexualities to interact with each other, share struggles and learn from each other.
 In the last phase of the work plan, we will carry the safe space to public space.
 We will enable the activists to interact with wider public through using art as a communication tool.

-Our AIM with this workplan is to understand power dynamics in patriarchal and cis-heteronormative societies in order to empower young women, trans-women, trans-men, non binaries and LGBT+ community to broaden the safe space and claim more private and political space through non-formal education and art.
+Our AIM with this workplan is to to understand power dynamics in patriarchal and cis-heteronormative societies in order to empower young women, LGBT+ youth, transgender, non-binary, agender, gender queer and intersex people to broaden the safe space and claim more private and political space through non-formal education and art.

 By providing the platform to discuss the shared experiences and counteracting strategies, we would like to: